 This option has a minimum height of 0.79m and a maximum height of 1.28m, is easily removed and keeps your canine companion secure while you are driving

 - May be a little fiddly to set up and install

-Again, heavy-duty and a great choice if you’re going to need plenty of resistance.
-What’s great about this barrier is the fact that it’s not only secure, it’s extendable, too. and gives your hound plenty of space to relax
+Again, heavy-duty and a great choice if you’re going to need plenty of resistance and little to no gap.
+What’s great about this pet barrier piece is the fact that it’s not only secure, it’s extendable, too. and gives your hound plenty of space to relax

 This is a good catch-all option, though, again, you might need something to actually fix into your trunk if you have a particularly energetic dog.
 This is a solid option that will help your pup stay happy during even the longest road trips.

 - Fully extended width fits smaller cars easily